kingston-enterprises/icarus-framework/docs/index.rst

 Introduction
 ============

-This framework provides a lightweight way to jumpstart php projects all while setting them up for easier and cleaner development.
+This framework offers a lightweight solution to kickstart php applications while also preparing them for faster and cleaner development.

-Kingston enterprises is a small freelance software development company that specializes in providing our customers with high-quality software solutions.
-From personal and business websites to web-based enterprise applications.
-Throughout our work with our clients we have found ourselves using and building upon the same code with essentially the same basic features, only with different presentation.
-As a general rule of software development we seek to avoid constantly repeatiing ourselves, to achieve this we wnated to build a our own framework that already has this commom codebase to help jumpstart client projects all while setting them up for easier and cleaner development.

-The project is essentially a custom MVC core accompanied by a base application template. he template already has all the basi features built and tested alogn with with the core which has already been built and tested.
+The project consists primarily of a custom MVC core and a base application template.
+The template already has all of the basic features constructed and tested, in addition to the core, which is fully built and tested.
-Together they become a lightweight start to the life of any of our client projects.
+Together, they form a light foundation for any of our customer projects.

+Project Scope

+- Base application
+   - Secured migration based database
+   - Secured user login and registration
+   - simple user profile dashboard
+   - simple user profile settings and controls
+   - site visitor counter

+Core
+   - mvc architecture
+   - `.env` database connection
+   - custom routing
+   - form templates

 Installation
 ============